alex-ozdemir/construct/documents/final.md

 ### Conditionals

 It's worth noting that the language does not have any conditionals or branching at the user level.
-Under the hood there is all sort of branching going on in determining the intersections of various loci, but the user doesn't see that.
+Under the hood there is all sorts of branching going on in determining the intersections of various loci, but the user doesn't see that.

 From their persepective a construction is a one-path thing.